 Speak to the prospective client using language that is both straightforward and positive.
 Legal jargon will make eyes glaze over.
 At the end of the day, you don’t want the caller to go away and think about whether they should instruct you.
 You can work around this by using proactive language.
 Instead of using phrases like “if we work with you…”, try “when we work with you…” This approach tells the caller you want their business and are genuinely interested in them.

 The key is to convince the caller that they are talking to the right people.
 Positive, proactive language can convince callers at first contact without any thinking time or shopping around.

-There is little point in putting in protocols and procedures if they are not followed.
+There is little point in putting in protocols and procedures if you do not follow them.
 You need to monitor them for quality.
 You can do this easily by using a mystery shopper approach.